Updated: Aug 14, 2020

 Of all the G&A functions in the corporate framework, by far, the Human Resources department has had the most change and added value than is given credit.
-With more demand for retaining top talent, HR has become THE most essential function.
+With more demand for retaining top talent, engaging and developing employees, HR has become THE most essential function.

 TRADITIONAL HR RESPONSIBILITIES

 State, Federal & Safety Compliance

 TRADITIONAL & STRATEGIC RESPONSIBILITIES:

 Diversity & Inclusion

 Now that we know the short history of HR evolution, it is easy to visualize why HR must be aligned with the C-Suite more than ever.
 With more CEOs putting their greatest asset first (their people), HR has a seat at the table, and it is here to stay.

 The list below will help put important strategic initiatives in place in order for HR leaders to align vision and goals with the C-Suite and Board at their respective company.